twdb/publications/ams_2013/smear.rst

 ========

 Geophysical datasets collected to study the Earth often come in the form of two-dimensional scattered points to which measurements are attached.
-Often these datasets have a highly irregular spatial distribution.
-For example, bathymetric data are often collected at high sample rates along a boat track, but there can be significantly large distances between each boat track.
+These datasets will often have a highly irregular spatial distribution.
+For example, bathymetric data are normally collected at high sample rates along a boat track but there can be significantly large distances between each boat track.
 Another example is rain gauge networks, where the location of the gauges is often determined by factors like funding and available cooperators.
-In order to use these datasets in visualization products, simulation models or aggregations to larger spatial units, interpolation is often required to estimate the value of a measurement at unsampled locations.
+In order to use these datasets in visualization products, simulation models or aggregations to larger spatial units, interpolation is required to estimate the value of a measurement at unsampled locations.
 Depending on the properties of the feature being modeled and the spatial distribution of measurements, varying spatial interpolation methods may be appropriate.
 In many cases, anisotropy may be present and the